SkylerCrook/cse15l-lab-reports/Week1LabReport.md

 **To connect**
 * First, find your [course specific account](https://sdacs.ucsd.edu/~icc/index.php)
-* Open a Bash terminal in VSCode and type "ssh " followed by your course specific account with "@ieng6.ucsd.edu" appended to the end
+* Open a Bash terminal in VSCode and type `ssh` followed by your course specific account with `@ieng6.ucsd.edu` appended to the end
+* This should look like `ssh cs15lwi23zz@ieng6.ucsd.edu`

 **Note** If it is your first time connecting to the ieng6 server, you will recieve a message asking if you are sure that you want to connect.
 Type "yes" in the terminal
 * Type your password when prompted, and your terminal will now be connected to the server